cortexlabs/cortex/docs/deployments/realtimeapi.md

 You may want to consider deploying your model as a [Batch API](batchapi.md) if these scenarios don't apply to you.

-A Sync API deployed in Cortex has the following features:
+A Realtime API deployed in Cortex has the following features:

 * request-based autoscaling
 * rolling updates to enable you to update the model/serving code without downtime